t-nicole13/Bike_Sharing_Visualization/README.md

 1. Imported 201908-citibike-tripdata.csv file to Jupyter Notebook and convert to a Pandas DataFrame.
 2. Checked the DataFrame's columns for improper data types.
 2. Used Python and Pandas to change the DataFrame's trip duration column to a datetime format.
+3. Converted the DataFrame to a csv file (trip_data.csv) for use in Tableau Public.
-3. Used Tableau Public to create visualizations for the trip analysis.
+4. Used Tableau Public to create visualizations for the trip analysis.
-4. Created a story and report with Tableau Public for the final presentation.
+5. Created a story and report with Tableau Public for the final presentation.

 ## Resources